Voting FAQ

 How do I change my party affiliation?

 You may change your party affiliation at any time by filling out a new registration form.
 Be sure to re-register at least fifteen days prior to the next election in order for the change to take effect for that election.
+If you miss this deadline, you can still complete a conditional voter registration application.

 How do I start a new political party?